DevLoversTeam/golang-interview-questions/README.en.md

 4. For DB tests — transactional isolation or a separate namespace/schema per test.

-5. Run the set with `-race` for early detection of competition issues.
+5. Run the test suite with `-race` for early detection of concurrency issues.

 #### Conclusion: